 For accurate waveform reproduction of a sinusoid with frequency y Hz, a sample rate above Nyquist's 2*y Hz is required, 10x or more is recommended.
 This will ensure the avoidance of aliasing in the stored data.

 All sensors require an external power supply, except battery powered ones.
 Data acquisition input modules are available with multi-pin connectors that provide continuous excitation to sensors, both voltage and current.
-This simplifies installation as a single connector is required at the DAQ end of the sensor cable and a separate external power supply is not required.
+This simplifies DAQ system installation as a single connector is required at the DAQ end of the sensor cable and a separate external power supply is not required.